HomeArticlesPatient Care

 6. Document everything — volume, contrast type, interventions, physician notification, patient outcome

-10. Prevention is paramount — proper IV selection, saline test flush, continuous monitoring, appropriate flow rates
+10. Prevention is paramount — proper IV selection and securement, site assessment and saline test flush, monitoring whenever feasible, and flow appropriate to access

 📝 ARRT Practice Questions